DrKain/subclean/readme.md

                    in multiple directories (and sub-directories)
                    This will enable --overwrite!

-      v- You likely do not need to use these -v

       --nochains   Attempt to match and remove chained nodes.
 Experimental.
       --depth      How many sub-directories to look when sweep cleaning --debug      Display extra debugging information